misakey/dev-manifesto/contributing.md

 ### Rebase your branches

-Following our flow, you will have at some point to rebase your branch against `develop`, `master` and any other branches your want to merge in your current a branch.
+Following our flow, you will have at some point to rebase your branch on `master`.

-First, be aware of branches created in cascade is a problematic for rebase strategy, so we should try to limitate it as much as possible.
-For refactoring or common componentes bootstrapping, we have no much choices but to make reviews a priority within the team, or to face potential challenges while rebasing children branches.
-Do not hesitate to make parallelizable tasks to avoid this situation as you can.

 Rebase can be done in many ways, what is important to know is the states of your respective branches.
-Do not hesitate to rebase your branches against `develop` after a big MR has been merged (that you should be aware of since your might certainly be a reviewer if a contributor).
+- do not hesitate to rebase your branches against `master` after a big MR has been merged (on which you should be aware as a reviewer / project contributor).
+- branches created in cascade can be problematic for rebase strategy, so you should try to limitate it as much as possible or you'll have to cascade rebase all your branches.
+- when needed, `git push --force-with-lease` (safer than --force).
+- see `git rerere` when you have lot of redundant conflict to solve while rebasing many commits (or see next section).
+- some people might appreciate some existing merge tool to facilitate conflict resolutions (`beyond compare`, `kdiff3`...).
+- reminder that if someone has your work locally, rewriting history might create painful situations.

+#### Squash first using interactive rebase on your own branch

+The most common issue with rebase strategy is that conflicts are resolved one commit by one commit rebasing your branch.
+You can easily avoid that by first squashing your commits before rebasing your branch.

+You can do it by using `git rebase -i` on your own branch:

+1. Find the last commit from master on your branch (the most recent commit after you just created your branch).
+2. `git rebase -i {commit_hash}`.
+3. Choose to squash your commits.
+4. Rebase finally against `master`: you just have one conflict to solve.

+Considering your commit are squashed, you can do it whatever you want on your branch in term of source management, you can have merge commits if you need it from other branches, or if you need to work simultaneous on a branch with another contributor.

+#### Think about cherry-pick

+Sometimes, you can have a lot of commits that have been added to `master` branch while you were developing (or in case of a hotfix).

+Instead of rebasing this commit and resolving potential conflict with `X` new commits, you can, after being sure your commit is saved remotely, choose to `reset --hard` your branch on `master` then `git cherry-pick {commit_hash}`.
+This way, you will resolve all conflict in one row and it will save you time.